 The map also provides the most recent photographs from Minnesota's state parks if you want a closer look at the foliage you may have missed.

 In the Minneapolis–St. Paul area, the leaves usually begin to change color in mid- to late-September, with peak foliage time usually around the first and second week of October.
 The colors survive another week or so after that point, but begin turning brown rather quickly, and almost never last until Halloween.

-In Northern Minnesota, such as Duluth, Ely, the North Shore and Grand Marais, the fall color season begins earlier, sometimes as soon as Labor Day.
-The peak of fall color is usually during the end of September and the first week of October.
-By mid-October, the leaves begin falling and winter starts to set in.
+In northern parts of the state, in areas such as Duluth, Ely, the North Shore, and Grand Marais, the fall colors arrive even earlier, sometimes as soon as Labor Day.
+The peak for these cities usually occurs during the end of September or the first week of October, but by mid-October, the leaves begin falling rapidly, and the temperatures follow accordingly.

 Fall Foliage Near the Twin Cities

 If you are in the Minneapolis–St. Paul area, you don't have to travel far to see the fall colors.